 ..."The B-side of our platter"

 Seven Years The band changed several members and its name, and the sound changed as a result.
 The memorable melody, soaring chorus and loving lyrics made this Rob Carlson original one of the brightest jewels in Benefit Street’s crown.
 Josh Barrett plays the recorder.
 I think this is a perfect wedding song.
 In fact, my wife Bette and I played this recording at our own wedding 14 years after the band broke up – although we had only been dating for six years, not seven.
 (Coincidentally, Bette was also the voice-over on Benefit Street’s 1971 demo tape for clubs and concerts.)
-To quote Rob’s lyrics, “Seven times our seven years' time, and I can tell, you'll be old and fragile, like Dresden; and I'll be an antique tunesmith then, with antique songs to sell…” The exact number may be a little off, but as I write this in 2010, I’m once again in a band with Rob, and Bette and I are still very happily married.
+To quote Rob’s lyrics, “Seven times our seven years' time, and I can tell, you'll be old and fragile, like Dresden; and I'll be an antique tunesmith then, with antique songs to sell…” The exact number may be a little off, but as I update this in 2019, I’m still playing in a band with Rob (the new Benefit Street is now nine years along), and Bette and I are still very happily married.
 I guess some things are meant to last.

 Cowboy Stuff This sweet country-flavored leaving song is our only recorded lead vocal by guitarist Josh Barrett.
 Although the track speaks eloquently for itself, I wish we had the master tapes so we could give this the fuller mix it deserves.

 Joshua One of Rob’s several recorded reflections on spirituality:

 Was it that the man played like an angel,

 This song gave Rob a good excuse to bring out his trombone, always a crowd-pleaser.
 I think this is another of our songs that has stood the test of time very well, but Rob's trombone-playing days ended when someone fell onto it and bent the slide and we retired this from our setlist.